-PLAN-EPT Plan d'Action National de l'Education Pour Tous
+PLAN-EPT Plan d'Action National de l'Education Pour Tous TVET Technical and vocational education and training

 TVETipedia Glossary

 Below are listed TVET terms mentioned in this report.
 Click on a term to read its definitions on the UNESCO-UNEVOC TVETipedia glossary.